Chronicle20/atlas-npc-shops/README.md

 #### Get Shop by NPC ID

-Retrieves shop information for a specific NPC, including all commodities sold by that NPC.
+Retrieves shop information for a specific NPC.

 - **URL**: `/api/npcs/{npcId}/shop`
 - **Method**: GET
 - **URL Parameters**:
   - `npcId` - The ID of the NPC
+- **Query Parameters**:
+  - `include` - Optional.
+Specify "commodities" to include the commodities associated with the shop in the response.
-- **Response**: JSON object containing shop information and commodities
+- **Response**: JSON object containing shop information and optionally commodities

-Example Response:
+Example Response (with include=commodities):
 ```json
 {
   "data": {